- Asthma & Allergy Foundation of America - https://aafa.org -

 • If you should avoid eating foods that cause symptoms

-• To give you a written treatment plan and to guide you on what medicines to use
+• To give you a written allergy treatment plan and to guide you on what medicines to use

-• When to follow up
+• When to follow up with your doctor

 What Types of Trees Cause the Most Allergy Symptoms?